JuliaActors/Actors.jl/docs/src/supervisors.md

 ## Preserving actor links after restart

 After restarting an actor, a supervisor updates its link to point to the newly created actor.
-But existing copies of a link won't get updated and may then be out of sync.
+But other copies of a link won't get updated and may then be out of sync.

 If remote actors on other workers communicate with an actor over `RemoteChannel`s, they have copies of its link on their workers.
 After actor restart those are out of sync, and a remote actor may try to communicate with an old failed actor.
-To avoid this situation, you should [`register`](@ref) those actors and use their registered name to supervise them and communicate with them.
+To avoid this situation, you should [register](registry.md) those actors and use their registered names to supervise them and communicate with them.
 The supervisor then will update the registered link.

 ## Task Supervision

 ## Supervisory trees

-Often you may be interested in building a hierarchical structure containing all actors and tasks in your application.
+For larger applications you may be interested in building a hierarchical structure containing all actors and tasks.
 This is called a supervisory tree, and there is the [`Supervisors`](https://github.com/JuliaActors/Supervisors.jl) package facilitating to build that.